 Peggy joined Watsi on March 3rd, 2014.
-Six years ago, Peggy became the 49th member to automatically support a new Watsi patient every month.
-Since then, 5,904 more people have become monthly donors!
-Peggy's most recent donation traveled 8,800 miles to support Vuthy, a construction worker from Cambodia, to fund a hip replacement surgery.
+Nine years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peggy's most recent donation traveled 8,800 miles to support Somethea, a 12-year-old from Cambodia, to fund surgery to regain the use of his hand.